-Co-Director, Drexel Publishing Group; Founding Editor, When Falls the Coliseum: a journal of American culture (or lack thereof); Associate Teaching Professor of English
+Co-Director, Drexel Publishing Group; Founding Editor, When Falls the Coliseum: a journal of American culture (or lack thereof); Teaching Professor of English

 Office: 5026 MacAlister Hall